muskan-gupta01/AI-FAQ-Chatbot/README.md

 ---

+# 🎯 Project Purpose

+This project was developed to demonstrate the practical implementation of:

+- Natural Language Processing (NLP)
+- Information Retrieval using TF-IDF
+- Cosine Similarity Search
+- Large Language Model (Groq LLM)
+- Interactive Web Application Development with Streamlit

+It serves as a portfolio project for AI/ML learning, internships, and technical showcases.

+---

 # ⭐ Support

-If you found this project useful, consider giving it a ⭐ on GitHub.
+If you found this project useful, please consider giving it a ⭐ on GitHub.

 ---

 # 📄 License

-This project is developed for educational, learning, internship, and portfolio purposes.
+This project is intended for educational, learning, portfolio, and internship purposes.

 © 2026 Muskan Gupta.
 All Rights Reserved.